 Please Contact me, and we can negotiate a quote for the work to be done.

-In Detail: I'm offering a "mobile" recording service to bands, groups, students, and other folks in the Philadelphia Main Line areas.
-So, I will be traveling to your location, be it your rehearsal space, home studio, basement, live show, etc. I would like to keep the experience fun, and stress free.
-As the session will be taking place at your locale, I cannot guarantee a commercial quality recording due to unknown acoustics of the spaces, but it will be good enough to have it mixed, and create some CDs for portfolios, handing out at gigs, getting more gigs, selling CDs to fans at your shows, and the like. (assuming you take it to the next level and get it mixed by me or someone else) Cover bands are responsible for obtaining any mechanical licenses for covered songs BEFORE recording.
-I want to keep everything nice and legal on that front!
+In Detail: I offer on-site recording services to bands, groups, students, and other folks in the Philadelphia Main Line suburb areas.
+I would be traveling to your location, be it your rehearsal space, home studio, basement, live show, etc. I would like to keep the experience easygoing, and stress free.
+As the session will be taking place at your locale, I cannot guarantee a commercial quality recording due to unknown acoustics of the spaces, but it will be good enough to have it mixed, and create some CDs for portfolios, handing out at gigs, getting more gigs, selling CDs to fans at your shows or Bandcamp, and the like. (assuming you take it to the next level and get it mixed by me or someone else) Note: clients are responsible for obtaining mechanical and/or sync licenses for any covers or remixes BEFORE recording begins!!!

 I can provide the raws, edited tracks/stems, and make them available via downloadable link.

-NOTE: Live show recordings will be subject to the full equipment fee.
+NOTE: Live show recordings at venues will generally be subject to the full deposit fee.
 If I'm coming over to record in your home or garage, then I may reduce or possibly waive the deposit, depending.
 Also, depending on how the live show recording is to be done, I may not charge the full deposit fee (e.g. if I'm just taking a feed off the FOH, and not using my own mics).
 But I am flexible, so talk to me, we'll work something out.

 ALSO: If I am recording a student concert or student recital, say for a High School or College, then I would be willing to do the work at a heavily reduced fee.
-Music in education is something I put a lot of value in, and it needs all the support it can get!
+Music in education is something I value greatly, and it needs all the support it can get!
 Contact me, we'll work something out!

 Pricing and fees for music compositions: